Getting a Let's Encrypt cert for pfSense web UI

 In order for Let’s Encrypt to issue you a certificate, its servers have to be able to access the device you want a certificate via HTTP.
 Since I don’t want to expose the web server on my firewall to the Internet, this presents a problem.

-The solve was to have a LAN-based web host answer the Let’s Encrypt response to the pfSence acme client’s call via Webroot FTP (not actually FTP) method configured in Services > Acme certificates.
+The solve was to have a LAN-based web host answer the Let’s Encrypt response to the pfSense acme client’s call via Webroot FTP (not actually FTP) method configured in Services > Acme certificates.

 Making it work